ArduPilot/ardupilot/libraries/AP_FETtecOneWire/README.md

 	Byte 5-254 is the payload
 	Byte 6-255 is CRC (last Byte after the Payload)

+    Note: The CRC is a well known bytewise 8bit CRC not bitwise as DSHOT is.

 	- Fast Throttle Signal
 	The signal is used to transfer the eleven bit throttle signals with as few bytes as possible The structure is a bit more complex.
 In the first two bytes are frame header and telemetry request as well as the first parts of the throttle